dxvC0des/rewiki/docs/index.md

 Welcome to the RefractedSMP!
 Where we are bending the light of a new generation of Minecraft SMPs.

-Select a topic on the left to get started.
+Select a topic to get started!